 AAS and Professional Certificate programs

-Sixty-six (66) total credit hours are required for an Associate of Applied Science in Office Management, including an internship.
+Sixty-six (66) total credit hours are required for an Associate of Applied Science in Business Management with Office Management Specialty, including an internship.

 There is also a 33-credit-hour Professional Certificate in Office Support Services* available.